WojtekKamilowski/CI_PP5_HSBS/README.md

 Part of the checkout application.
 Includes a form to collect delivery details and payment section built using <a href="https://stripe.com/ie">Stripe</a>.
 There are <a href="https://stripe.com/docs/webhooks">Stripe Webhooks</a> in place.
 Order confirmation email are sent to the user after completing the checkout process.
-Feature is responsive & displays on dektop, laptop, tablet & mobile screens.
+Feature is responsive & displays on desktop, laptop, tablet & mobile screens.
 User stories covered: 11.

 ![Features](docs/features/checkout.png)